apache/nuttx-apps/examples/README.txt

 examples/module
 ^^^^^^^^^^^^^^

   This example builds a small loadable module test case.
-This includes on character driver under examples/module/drivers.
+This includes a character driver under examples/module/drivers.
 This driver is  built using the relocatable ELF format and installed in a ROMFS file system.
-At run time, the driver module is loaded and exercises.
+At run time, the driver module is loaded and exercised.
 Requires CONFIG_MODULE.
   Other configuration options:

     CONFIG_EXAMPLES_ELF_DEVMINOR - The minor device number of the ROMFS block